 How we can help

-Wilson Field is a licensed firm of insolvency practitioners, operating since 2001, and regulated by the ICAEW.
+Wilson Field has operated since 2001, and our licensed insolvency practitioners are licensed and regulated by the ICAEW.
 We offer a number of services; including free initial advice for companies and individuals, and a range of insolvency procedures to suit your needs.

 We will work with you to find the procedure best suited to your company’s circumstances; whether that’s formulating a repayment plan between you and your creditors, or bringing in a third party to either restructure the company or close it down in an orderly manner.